4:17pm Friday, brutal email

 | Pricing approach | Long free beta, then a subscription that locked previously-free advisors and memories behind a paywall.
 Reviewers describe the shift as a "rug pull" and many cite ~$15/month feeling steep. | Private beta is free.
 When pricing lands, what you set up free stays usable free.
 We will not paywall the memory you built. |

-A Kin AI review pattern: people love the warmth, then hit the wall when they want it to do something.
+A Kin AI review pattern: people love the warmth, then hit the wall on the one-voice, one-answer model.
 Verbatim, from public app store reviews:

 It can't remember routines you set up.